carpdiem/carpdiem.github.io/_essays/Slow-and-Steady-is-Bullshit.markdown

 In multitasking research, this phenomenon is called "context switching costs".
 It means that it's hard to get back into the groove of something once you've taken a break.<!--more-->

 Instead, I have a different system.
-I set discrete goals, and then I make sacrifices to give my goals the focus I need in order to achieve them violently quickly.
+I set discrete goals, and then I make sacrifices to give my goals the focus I need in order to achieve them with violent speed.

 As far as ladders are concerned, it's about getting to the next fucking rung, no matter what.